 1. Students Choose how to Spend the Money

 With a traditional prize program, students are limited to what's offered on the flyer.
 They may or may not see what they want.
 Yet, if they know they can win cash for selling out their brochure, they may be more apt to sell.
 Why?
 Because they can control how to spend the money that they earn.
 And the more items they can sell, the faster the money grows.

 2. Sponsors can apply Prize Money to the Profit

-On the other hand, sponsors can choose to put the extra prize money towards each student’s fundraising goal.
+On the other hand, sponsors can choose to put the extra prize money towards each student's fundraising goal.
 Many groups keep individual accounts for each student.
-Since the company provides the cash, it can then be applied to each student account.
+Since the company provides the cash, it can be applied to each student's account.
 The cash amount earned is in addition to the profit made from selling.
 Each organization receives a report informing them of how much each student sold.

 3. No Prizes to Deal With

 Because there are no prizes, sponsors have one less thing to worry about.
 There are no prizes to have to take into account.
 Prizes can occasionally arrive damaged or broken or not arrive at all.

 Are you looking for more fundraising tips and advice?
 Subscribe to our free monthly newsletter, where we share our expertise in school fundraising best practices and other helpful information.